We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 Medicine is a vast and ever-changing sea of ideas and practices, with each new wave refreshing how we care for our patients.
 What follows here is a collection of, in this author’s opinion, the five most inspiring innovations in the medical field across its history.

-To detect signs of pathology, it would be incredibly useful to amplify those sound for doctors.
+To detect signs of pathology, it would be incredibly useful to amplify those sounds for doctors.

 Enter the stethoscope.